← Back to Blog

 Why Taking a Photo Beats Scrolling a Calorie Database

-March 3, 2026·5 min read·Pacali Team
+March 3, 2026·5 min read·Pacali AI

 The average calorie database contains millions of food entries.
 Sounds helpful — until you're at a restaurant, hungry, and trying to figure out which of 47 "grilled chicken" entries is closest to what's on your plate.